tbali0524/cgtest/README.md

 * Running the tests generates output files in the `.tests/output` directory.
     * Naming convention: `puzzleName_oXX_languageName.txt`, where XX is test case number.
 * If your code writes also to the error console (maybe some debug info), you can check these in `.tests/output/_debug_log.txt`.
+* Compiled languages generate temporary build files in the `.tests/temp` directory.
 * Rerunning CGTest with the `--clean` option added deletes all temporary and test output files from the previous run.
 (The puzzle and language selection rules in effect still apply.)
     * Besides the test run output, CGTest will delete the files defined in the per-language `'cleanPatterns'` configuration section.
 If you override the defaults, be extra careful with the file pattern, not to accidentaly delete something in your system.
 * You can either put your source files in _per-language_ directories, or you can structure them in a _per-puzzle (or per-puzzle-group)_ basis.
     * By default, all source code is expected to be in the respective `languageName/` directory, with the same name as the beginning of the test case input data file name.
     * If using _per-puzzle_ directories for the test cases, you must set the per-language `'sourcePath'` setting to `''` in the config file.)
 * If not provided via command-line, list the puzzle names in the config file either in the global `'puzzles'` section, or in a per-language `'includePuzzles'` list.
 If you have solution for a puzzle in most (but not all) languages, you can list it in the global puzzles section, but add also add to the per-language `'excludePuzzles'` lists for languages that you lack the solution.
+* You can also add a puzzle to a per-language `'runOnlyPuzzles'` list in the config file.
+These puzzles will be built and run, but the tests will always pass, without evaluating the test results.
 * You can change the directory structure and the file naming conventions that `CGTest` is using out of the box.
 However, you will need to tweak the config file a bit to your liking.
 For more details, check out the comments in the sample config file.

 ### Important